pforret/blog.splashing/_topic/country/dominica.md

 ---
 # Dominica

-Dominica, officially the Commonwealth of Dominica, is an island country in the Caribbean.
+Dominica  officially the Commonwealth of Dominica, is an island country in the Caribbean.
 The capital, Roseau, is located on the western side of the island.
 It is geographically situated as part of the Windward Islands chain in the Lesser Antilles  archipelago in the Caribbean Sea.
 Dominica's closest neighbours are two constituent territories of the European Union, the overseas  departments of France, Guadeloupe to the northwest and Martinique to the south-southeast.
 Dominica comprises a land area of 750 km2, and the highest point is Morne Diablotins, at 1,447 m   in elevation.

 ## Unsplash photos